qase-tms/qasectl/README.md

 # Qase CLI

-`qli` is the command-line interface (CLI) for Qase, enabling users to interact with test runs and import test results directly from the terminal.
+`qasectl` is the command-line interface (CLI) for Qase, enabling users to interact with test runs and import test results directly from the terminal.

 Qase CLI is available for both **Qase** and **Qase Enterprise** users.